japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend.md

 CAUTION: Only free cores are considered in making offers.
 Memory is not!
 Why?!

-It then requests TaskSchedulerImpl.md#resourceOffers[`TaskSchedulerImpl` to process the resource offers] to create a collection of spark-scheduler-TaskDescription.md[TaskDescription] collections that it in turn uses to CoarseGrainedSchedulerBackend-DriverEndpoint.md#launchTasks[launch tasks].
+It then requests TaskSchedulerImpl.md#resourceOffers[`TaskSchedulerImpl` to process the resource offers] to create a collection of [TaskDescription](TaskDescription.md) collections that it in turn uses to [launch tasks](DriverEndpoint.md#launchTasks).

 ## <span id="getExecutorIds"> Getting Executor Ids